 For a closer look at how engagement letters compare to other professional documents, the guide on Engagement Letter vs Proposal: Understanding Key Differences covers this well.

-Understanding which document fits which situation is not just about legal protection.
+Understanding the engagement letter vs letter of intent question is not just about legal protection.
 It is about setting the right tone with clients from the start.
 An engagement letter signals that work is beginning and expectations are locked in.
 An LOI signals that you are serious but still exploring.
 Using the wrong one sends the wrong message and can create confusion about what has actually been agreed.

 | Scenario | Use an LOE | Use an LOI |